Is FCW a faith-based organization?

 If I sponsor a child through FCW how much of my donation actually goes to the child?

 100% of your sponsorship goes directly towards the holistic care of an orphaned or vulnerable child.
 FCW does not use any of your donated sponsorship funds for administrative, marketing, or fundraising expenses.
 All donated sponsorship funds are tax-deductible.

 I want to donate.
 What methods of payment can I use?

 First, donations can be made online via our website, via mail, or in person.
 We accepts MasterCard, Visa and Discover cards in addition to electronic checks (EFT) from your checking account.
-Paper checks can be mailed to our headquarters at 650 North Main Street, Bluffton IN 46714.
+Paper checks can be mailed to PO Box 381, Bluffton IN 46714.